CodringherAndFenn/CodringherAndFenn/README.md

 &nbsp;

-A vertical slice for a possible RPG dwarven product made by me and my team, in our 4 man company. auleo fetelor e si inger si dracusor
+A vertical slice for a possible RPG dwarven product made by me and my team, in our 4 man company.
+"Mead and Monsters" is a narrative-driven RPG set in a post-cataclysmic world where players, as members of a small but very gifted dwarven clan, navigate through magical ruins together with their companion.
+Uncover mysteries of your past and bond with your mount in this narrative driven, casual RPG experience.

 ###
 <div align="center">